InternetRalsei/InternetRalsei/README.md

 I also do trainspotting when I get the chance hehe

 ## Where can I reach you?
-- Discord: WavetecRR#9356 (I also have a Discord server for the EastbridgeOS and CITV revival projects!
-[Join it here!](https://discord.gg/mwJNtDKDED))
+- Discord: WavetecRR#9356 (Please DM me if you wanna join my server!)
 - Email: wavetecrr@outlook.com